 This report provides details of the MSC assessment process for the Pesqueras Echebastar Indian Ocean skipjack, yellowfin and bigeye freeschool purse seine tuna fishery.
-The assessment process reported on does not include those catches of tuna made that are made using FAD's.
-The assessment process began in January 2013 and was concluded (to be determined at a later date).
+The assessment process reported on in this Report does not include those catches of tuna made using FADs, the three Units of Certification covering the FAD related catches of tuna still remains under assessment but are being progressed on a different timeline, the outcome of the assessment of these three additional UoCs will be reported on within a separate Public Comment Draft Report.